Mission and History

 • AUA signs articulation agreements with Royal Crown College (Toronto, ON) and the University of Wisconsin-Stout.

-• The Advisory Board, composed of distinguished physicians, public servants, and educators, holds its first meeting to guide administrators and faculty in fulfilling AUA’s mission.
+• AUA’s Advisory Board, composed of distinguished physicians, public servants, and educators, holds its first meeting to guide administrators and faculty in fulfilling the university’s mission.

-• AUA joins the United Nations Academic Impact (UNAI), a higher education consortium created to further the goals and principles through research and activities that foster a shared culture of intellectual responsibility.
+• AUA joins the United Nations Academic Impact (UNAI),a higher education consortium created to further goals and principles that foster a shared culture of intellectual responsibility through research and activities.

 • AUA partners with GEMx, a global partnership for educational exchange in medicine and the health professions.

 • In a landmark agreement that makes it possible to complete Basic Sciences at a top Caribbean medical school and complete clinical rotations in the United States, AUA partners with Florida International University to offer the Global Health MD program.
 The curriculum focuses on the social determinants of health, preparing students for careers as physicians in a newly globalized world that has left its mark on the field of medicine and the communities in which it is practiced.

 • AUA’s Emergency Medicine Training Center (EMTC) faculty train first responders at Rajasthan University of Health Sciences in Jaipur, India, and Rabindra Nath Tagore (RNT) College of Medical Sciences in Udaipur Rajasthan, India, in First Aid, CPR, and Advanced Life Support Training.